From a Fellow Artist

 Then I shifted my perspective.

 Maybe it was just a slow month.
-Usually people get their tax returns in February and March so they are eager and willing to spend cash.
+Usually, people get their tax returns in February and March so they are eager and willing to spend cash.
 For those who owe money, taxes are due in April.
-Plus the season is changing which means people are most likely spending money on making their yards pretty and not focusing on their walls.
+Plus the season is changing which means people are most likely spending money on making their yards pretty or taking trips and not focusing on their walls.

 Any retail business owner knows that sales fluctuate through the year.
 Why would things be any different for a professional artist?